 Unless you are earning enough to set up your own self-managed fund, choose a fund that suits you.
 Before you decide which fund, compare the performance of funds.

 Industry funds perform well and are not-for-profit.
-It is worth comparing the performance of your fund with others regularly to check you are getting the best return for your Super investment.
+It is worth comparing the performance of your fund with other funds regularly to check you are getting the best return for your Super investment.

 Unless you are working as a contractor or your own registered company, your employer is obligated by law to pay you the employer superannuation contribution (Superannuation Guarantee Contribution – SGC) into your nominated Superannuation account.
-This should be at the rate of 10% (increasing to 10.5% on 1 July 2022, and increasing .5% each year until the rate reaches 12.5%).
+This should be at the rate of 10.5% (increasing to 12% in 2025).
 Superannuation should be paid in addition to your fee, not taken out of your fee.
 If you are not sure of your Superannuation rights, or the company employing you is not sure, read more on the ATO website.

 You can also pay into your own Super fund as an Employee Contribution, either as Salary Sacrifice or as a direct contribution, up to a total of $25,000 per year.
 This can be an effective way of tax planning to reduce your taxable income when you have a ‘windfall year’, as well as bolstering your Super account.
-The allowable direct contribution rates change each year, so check on the ATO website or with your accountant before paying a large amount into super.
+The allowable direct contribution rates change from year to year, so check on the ATO website or with your accountant before paying extra into super.

 The employer should contribute to your Super when: